hoidn/llm-interpreter-docs/system/README.md

 ## Overview

-This starting point of this project is the idea of treating natural language interaction as a form of code execution.
-We'll eventually use a domain-specific language (DSL) to represent task decomposition and manage execution flow.
+This starting point of this project is the idea of treating natural language interaction as a fancy form of machine code execution.
+To make good use of it we have to go past writing programs in assembly language (i.e. raw, unstructured prompting).

+I would like to eventually develop a domain-specific language (DSL) to represent task composition, manage execution flow, and make LLM workflows very dynamic.
+In the mean time there are some easier goals.

 ## Documentation Index